Your support changes lives. Find out how you can help us help more people by signing up for a subscription

 Fit low-cost secondary glazing

-About 10 per cent of the heat loss from a typical house is through the windows.
+Meanwhile, around 10 per cent of heat lost from an average home is through the windows.

-Secondary glazing can be a cost-effective way of reducing this heat loss and making your home more comfortable.
+Secondary glazing is one way you can reduce this loss and make your home more comfortable.

 The Centre for Sustainable Energy provides a range of options for fitting secondary glazing ranging in cost, complexity and permanence.